shanukumarm/node-metrics-cronjob/README.md

   ### Customization
     - Modify the schedule and storage size as needed in the 'kustomize' file or Helm chart values.
     - Customize the metric collection script (`node-metric-collector.sh`) according to specific requirements.

-## Retention on Pod Restarts:
-  - Metrics files will be retained within the container filesystem unless explicitly removed.

-## Cleanup:
-  - To delete the cron job: kubectl delete cronjob node-metrics-cronjob

-## Additional Notes:
-  - Ensure proper RBAC permissions for the cron job to access Node Exporter.
-  - Test thoroughly in a development environment before deploying to production.